kaubu/my-languages/My Languages/Artein/Dictionary/mei.md

 # Particle
 **mei**
 1. Used to form direct and indirect questions
-		Mei orene? — Are you listening?
+	1. Mei orene? — Are you listening?
-		example sentence — I don't know if/whether he is here.
+	2.  — I don't know if/whether he is here.